 - Proper rotation practices must be followed.
-No mixing of leftover and freshly prepared or carved meat or poultry is permitted - The meat cone must come from a USDA inspected meat plant, where it is quick frozen.
-The meat cone can be prepared by the retail food facility if it is cooked and served at the same retail food facility.
+No co-mingling of leftover and freshly prepared or carved meat or poultry is permitted. - The meat cone must be from a USDA inspected meat plant, where it is quick frozen.
+The meat cone can be prepared by a retail food facility if it is cooked and served at the same retail food facility.

-Contact your district health inspector if you have any questions with implementing these guidelines for your standard operating procedures.
+Contact your district health inspector if you have any questions concerning implementing these standard operating procedures.